 As the European Schools, we also follow the model of the Common European Framework of Reference for Languages.
 Children following the programme from the beginning of Kindergarten cycle should reach the following level of 2nd language proficiency at the end of the cycle:

-Kindergarten cycle (3- 6 years old): Pupils can understand familiar words and very basic phrases.
+The kids in our groups who are between 3-6 years old can understand familiar words and very basic phrases.
 In terms of oral language development, they can greet and name certain everyday objects.
 They can also count aloud to 20.

 When a child has no experience yet in the target language the first year will be mainly soaking up all the new information, it's a beautiful phase where they are very amazed about all the new sounds and usually they enjoy that a lot.
 The second year is, to the teacher, even more rewarding as everything they have been soaking up actually starts coming out and they start being ambitious in trying to say words, numbers and even small phrases.
 For some children this process goes quicker, for some it takes more time.
 At Let's Go playschool we don't mind how fast it goes.
 We enjoy and encourage every progress a child makes at any level or pace the child is able to learn.